• Products

 • When a host or service alert is acknowledged on OP5, the corresponding alert is acknowledged in Opsgenie.

-Install Opsgenie OP5 Package
+Install the Opsgenie plugin for OP5

-For OP5 Monitor's Red Hat Based Distributions
+For OP5 Monitor's Red Hat-based distributions

 wget https://linkTo.the.OP5Package